hashfaster/CurveSentinel/README.md

 ### License

-Released under the MIT license, under the same terms as CurveCore itself.
+Released under the MIT license, under the same terms as EdenCore itself.
 See [LICENSE](LICENSE) for more info.